 Search engine optimization (SEO) references how easy it is for a search engine, such as Google, Bing, Yahoo, etc., to locate your website online.
 Increasing your rankings through SEO will ensure more eyes cross the interface of your website.

-It’s important to note that over 90 percent of searches are performed through Google, so it’s essential that your website is optimized on the platform.
+It’s important to note that over 90 percent of searches are performed through Google, so your website must be optimized on the platform.

-Remember, the stronger your content, the more visitors are likely to stay on your page.
+The stronger your content, the more visitors will likely stay on your page.

-Here are a few tips to assist you in optimizing your content to impress the search engines.
+Here are a few tips to assist you in optimizing your content to impress search engines.